Sacha Baron Cohen’s 21st Century Revival Of The Minstrel Show

 By Karan Singh

-Treating every culture besides his own like a costume is central to Sasha Baron Cohen’s widespread allure.
+Treating every culture besides his own like a costume is central to Sacha Baron Cohen’s widespread allure.

-A little over a month after the October 7 attacks by Hamas, which claimed more than 1,000 Israeli lives last year, Jewish-English actor and comedian Sacha Baron Cohen accused TikTok and its participants of “creating the biggest antisemitic movement since the Nazis.”
+A little over a month after the October 7 attacks by Hamas, which claimed more than 1,000 Israeli lives last year according to official Israeli data, Jewish-English actor and comedian Sacha Baron Cohen accused TikTok and its participants of “creating the biggest antisemitic movement since the Nazis.”

-Today, the death toll in Gaza continues to rise upward of 40,000.
+Today, the death toll in Gaza continues to move upward of 40,000.

 In late October, just as vote centers for the 2024 presidential elections began opening up across the United States, he reprised the character on The Tonight Show Starring Jimmy Fallon while addressing the Democratic and Republican candidates.